nijaru/awesome-tiny/contributing.md

 ## Links
 This is the core of the project and what most people will be adding to.
 Please add links that meet the following

-- Adds a link to a guide for a small proof of concept project
+- Adds a link to a guide for a proof of concept project
+- Preferably small projects, but longer projects with plenty of comments or a guide are allowed as well
 - Contains enough resources for a reader to follow along and implement it themselves
     - This can be through reading the code itself or a blog post, etc.